Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 these transports for DNS and any discussion of best practice for providing such a service is out of scope for this document.

-Whilst encryption of DNS traffic can protect against active injection this does not diminish the need for DNSSEC, see (#dnssec).
+Whilst encryption of DNS traffic can protect against active injection on the paths traversed by the encrypted connection this does not diminish the need for DNSSEC, see (#dnssec).

 ### Authentication of DNS privacy services